 - Horn Harbor Restaurant—Burgess

-- Dockside Restaurant & Tiki Bar—Colonial Beach
+- Dockside Restaurant and Tiki Bar—Colonial Beach

 - Tim's II at Fairview Beach—King George